1filipeolv/1filipeolv/README.md

 ---

 ### 👨‍💻 About Me
-- 🎓 Software Development Student at Fatec, Brazil
+- 🎓 Software Development Student at Fatec-Registro-SP, Brazil
 - 💻 Passionate Backend Developer focused on **Node.js, APIs, and system architecture**
 - 🌱 Continuously learning and applying new technologies like **Python and React**
 - 🚀 Working on academic projects and personal initiatives to improve software design and development skills